A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Comparison of Data/Simulation Performance

 To enable data/simulation comparisons for these two event classes, we simulate neutrino interactions using the GENIE v3.0.6~\cite{genie} neutrino Monte Carlo generator.
 To accurately include on-surface cosmogenic backgrounds present in all MicroBooNE LArTPC images, beam-off data containing only cosmic rays is overlayed on simulated neutrino interaction images.
 Beam-off data is taken with cosmic ray triggers.
 An overlay sample is a combination of GENIE simulated beam events and cosmic data events.
 This ensures that the reported particle score distributions for data and simulated images will be equally affected by the presence of cosmic rays.

 In the study of the $1\mu${ -}$1p$ dataset, we apply the MPID network to processed images containing only wire signal activity associated with particles reconstructed at a candidate neutrino interaction vertex.
 In the study of $\nu_\mu$CC$\pi^0$ dataset, we instead apply the MPID network to images made with all pixels near the reconstructed vertex; in this case, particle scores are completely independent of any previous reconstruction.
-The data/simulation comparison therefore also demonstrates the robustness of the MPID network to both `cleaned'~(input images containing only the reconstructed interactions) and potentially `polluted'~(input images also containing cosmic rays) input image types.
+We show that the network can purify the desired particle content while maintaining good data-simulation agreement in both the `cleaned'~(input images containing only the reconstructed interactions) and potentially `polluted'~(input images also containing cosmic rays) input images.